Stories about Disability Don't have to be Sad: CA Chirag Chauhan - Train Blasts Survivor and Entrepreneur

 My career as a Chartered Accountant started in 2008.
 However, even after passing my CA, getting a job was tough.

-Companies rejected me only because I was Paraplegic.
+Companies rejected me only because I was paraplegic.
 Most of the companies overlooked all my educational qualifications and concentrated on my only defect.

-Finally, I joined Deloitte in December that year and traveled 30 km to my workplace every day.
+Finally, I joined Deloitte in December of that year and traveled 30 km to my workplace every day.
 I worked as an employee in different jobs until I decided to set up a business of my own.

-Entrepreneurial journey
+Entrepreneurial Journey

 In 2012, I started as an entrepreneur with my own firm named CA Chauhan & Co.
 I was all excited but acquiring clients was a challenge and that gave me another idea.